Reveal: Studio Gang Architects

 Alexandra Lange, writing for Design Observer: “Compared to [architect Richard] Meier, the Studio Gang book, authored by principal Jeanne Gang, is the anti-monograph.
 No flattering, turtlenecked black-and-white portrait.
 No chronology.
 No modernist grid, setting the stage for more volumes to come.
 And almost no photos, or not the kind you expect.
 Reveal is purposefully unrevealing of the results of Studio Gang’s work, preferring to dwell in the realm of process and material.”

-In developing the book concept, Jeanne walked me through roughly 15 of her projects over the course of our first two-day workshop.
-I took a lot of notes, paying special attention to the very specific words she used to describe the work and working process.
-Later I put together some language-based constellation diagrams, seeing where there was crossover, and what themes emerged that suggested possible groupings.
+In developing the book concept, Jeanne walked through roughly 15 of her projects over the course of our first two-day workshop.
+I took a lot of notes, paying special attention to the specific words she used to describe the work and working process.
+Later I put together some language-based constellation diagrams, seeing where there was crossover, and what themes emerged that could suggest possible groupings.
 The book title came out of that exercise.
 Each project included in Reveal has a very unique relationship to the title, as described in Jeanne’s introductory essay.
 The title was also appropriate for Studio Gang’s very first book—a book that would expose, or reveal, their work.

-/ Design Detail / I was looking at ways to split, obscure and reveal parts of the letterforms—referencing the idea of revealing or unveiling, as well as the literal reference to a physical reveal in architecture.
+/ Design Detail / On the cover I was looking at ways to split, obscure and reveal parts of the letterforms—referencing the idea of revealing or unveiling, as well as the literal reference to a (physical) reveal in architecture.
 I think the choice to replace the missing parts of the letterforms on the front cover with UV varnish, using a textural or material shift rather than a color shift, is in keeping with the spirit of Jeanne’s work.
 The varnish, a transparent material, is what reveals the book title.
 Making black on black legible was achieved by contrasting the matte black background with the high gloss UV over the letterforms.